About Us | Texas Tech University Health Sciences Center

 samira.kamrudin@ttuhsc.edu

-Adrian Billings, MD
+Adrian Billings, M.D.

 Director, Texas Tech University Health Sciences Center - Permian Basin Alpine Rural Residency Tract